 - Use high-quality images that are below 500 KB in size for optimum loading time.
 An image of 100KB can still be of high quality.
 This way you will optimize the loading time.
 You can use various compression tools (eg Adobe photoshop, Imageoptim, Riot) to reduce the image size without compromising the quality (lossless compression)

 - Use PNG format for images with a small number of details (eg logos, icons) or else JPEG images.
-GIF images are not recommended as they are expected to get distorted due to their size/quality ratio.
+GIF images and videos are not supported as they are expected to get distorted due to their size/quality ratio.

 - Include your app company logo/name if your customer has granted you permission to do so.
 This is a great way to promote your services.